 BH Outpatient Management includes:

 Management of intensive outpatient services:

-Intensive outpatient services are managed by preauthorization and concurrent reviews.
-The pre-authorization allows the opportunity to ensure these intensive services are medically necessary, clinically appropriate and are likely to contribute to a successful treatment outcome.
+Intensive outpatient services are managed by prior authorization and concurrent reviews.
+The prior authorization allows the opportunity to ensure these intensive services are medically necessary, clinically appropriate and are likely to contribute to a successful treatment outcome.
 These intensive services are:

 - Intensive Outpatient Programs (IOPs)

 - Applied Behavior Analysis (ABA)

 - Repetitive Transcranial Magnetic Stimulation (rTMS)